yonasuriv/yonasuriv/README.md

   I believe that fiction surpasses reality, and what you can imagine, you can create.\
   And that's the key to make a positive impact in the world, to shape the future. \
   Always under the foundations of **privacy** and **freedom**.
-  <div align="center"> I love being a part of something bigger, especially when it comes to bringing ideas to life.<br>
+  <div align=""> I love being a part of something bigger, especially when it comes to bringing ideas to life.<br>
   Let's make things happen.<br></div>
 </div>